X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using

-\authorrunning{Misra et al.} \titlerunning{Modeling the XLF of HMXBs} \abstract {Many physical processes taking place in the evolution of binary stellar systems remain uncertain to date.
+\abstract {Many physical processes taking place during the evolution of binary stellar systems remain poorly understood.
 The ever-expanding observational sample of X-ray binaries (XRBs) makes them excellent laboratories for constraining binary evolution theory.
-Such constraints and useful insights can be obtained by studying the effects of various physical assumptions on synthetic X-ray luminosity functions (XLFs) and comparing with observed XLFs.} {In this work, we focus on high-mass XRBs (HMXBs) and study the effects on the XLF of various, poorly-constrained assumptions regarding physical processes such as the common-envelope phase, the core-collapse, and wind-fed accretion.} {We use the new binary population synthesis code {\tt POSYDON}, which employs extensive pre-computed grids of detailed stellar structure and binary evolution models, to simulate the entire evolution of binaries.
-We generate 96 synthetic XRB populations corresponding to different combinations of model assumptions, including different prescriptions for supernova kicks, supernova remnant masses, common-envelope evolution, circularization at the onset of Roche-lobe overflow, and observable wind-fed accretion. } {The generated HMXB XLFs are feature-rich, deviating from the commonly assumed single power law.
-We find a break in our synthetic XLF at luminosity $\sim 10^{38}$~erg~s$^{-1}$, similarly to observed XLFs.
-However, we find also a general overabundance of XRBs (up to a factor of $\sim$10 for certain model parameter combinations ) driven primarily by XRBs with black hole accretors.
+Such constraints and useful insights can be obtained by studying the effects of various physical assumptions on synthetic X-ray luminosity functions (XLFs) and comparing \boldred{them} with observed XLFs.} {In this work we focus on high-mass X-ray binaries (HMXBs) and study the effects on the XLF of various, poorly constrained assumptions regarding physical processes, such as the common-envelope phase, core collapse, and wind-fed accretion.} {We used the new binary population synthesis code {\tt POSYDON}, which employs extensive precomputed grids of detailed stellar structure and binary evolution models, to simulate the entire evolution of binaries.
+We generated 96 synthetic XRB populations corresponding to different combinations of model assumptions, including different prescriptions for supernova kicks, supernova remnant masses, common-envelope evolution, circularization at the onset of Roche-lobe overflow, and observable wind-fed accretion. } {The generated HMXB XLFs are feature-rich, deviating from the commonly assumed single power law.
+We find a break in our synthetic XLF at luminosity $\sim 10^{38}$~\boldred{erg~s$^{-1}$}, similar to observed XLFs.
+However, we also find a general overabundance of XRBs (up to a factor of $\sim$10 for certain model parameter combinations) driven primarily by XRBs with black hole accretors.